Nova Scotia intimate photos case unlikely to deter teens: experts

 “This is not a trend that is going away.
 This is a new mode of sexual expression for young people,” Karaian said in an interview.
 “How much are we willing to use the law against so many young people who are doing this?”

-McKay agreed that the legislation on intimate images has lagged behind pace of technology and said we have to look outside the courtroom to address this growing phenomenon.
+McKay agreed that the legislation on intimate images has lagged behind the pace of technology and said we have to look outside the courtroom to address this growing phenomenon.

 In the Bridgewater case, McKay said the distribution of images appeared to be so “systematic” that he thinks legal consequences could be appropriate.